VanAndelInstitute/reduced-host-information/README.md

 # reduced-host-information Documentation
 ## Overview
-Originally created as a separate project, the reduced-host-information terminal program builds on the functionality of the original host-information repository while also adding modularity for ease of modification in the future.
-The reduced_host_information.py is a run-all terminal program that allows for the user to pull either all host information or a reduced amount of host information from the Ansible Tower API.
-The information from the CSV created by the program can be parsed for different attributes to be used at the owners disgression.
+Originally created as a separate project, reduced-host-information terminal program builds on the functionality of the original host-information repository while also adding modularity for ease of modification.
+This program allows for a user to pull either some or all of the host information from the Ansible Tower API and save that information to a CSV file.
+The information from the CSV file can be parsed for different host attributes, which can then be used at the user's disgression.

+Note: because this repository replaces the original host-information reposity, the reduced-host-information repository is the only one that should be used.

 ### User Guide / Instructions
-1. Before running the program, the user will need to set their TOKEN environment variable to their authorization token as outlined below.
+1. Before running the program, the user will need to set their TOKEN environment variable to their Ansible Tower API authorization token as outlined in the "Authorization Token" section.

-2. The user can run the terminal program with the following command 'python/python3 reduced_host_information.py'.
+2. The user can run the terminal program on their local machine, a custom virtual environment, or a docker container created from the dockerfile (recommended - see "Running the Program in a Docker Container" section)
 3. The program will check for the TOKEN in the user's path and ask the user if they want to retrieve all host information.
    - If the user only wants to retrieve a limited amount of information, the default values that will be retrieved are displayed to the user, and the user will be prompted if they want to retrieve more attributes (Refer to the getting more attributes section).
    - it is not always guaranteed an added attribute will be held within a cetain host's API.
 The code will check for it's existence and will assign the value with 'N/A' if none is found.